 The VHS has a large number of cookbooks, ledgers, and diaries that contain recipes for beer, mead, wine, cider, and other beverages.
 The "History on Tap" program puts recipes to the test as we partner with local breweries and cideries to reproduce the past.
 Past "History on Tap" collaborations include: Jane's Percimon Beer produced by Ardent Craft Ales, The Compleat Cyder produced by Blue Bee Cider, and Queen Bee produced by Black Heath Meadery.

-The Virginia Historical Society is pleased to announce its third annual Created Equal Film Series in honor of Grady W. Powell.
+The Virginia Historical Society is pleased to present the Created Equal Film Series in honor of Grady W. Powell.
 Created Equal is a film and discussion series that focuses on themes related to civil rights, human rights, and social justice in American history.
-Over the course of 2016, the VHS will screen four films that encourage audiences to explore these issues and their significance in contemporary American society.
+During the annual series, the VHS screens several films that encourage audiences to explore these issues and their significance in contemporary American society.
 Created Equal is hosted by the VHS in partnership with the Richmond Peace Education Center, and supported in part by Diversity Richmond’s VHS Guy Kinman Research Award.
-The 2017 Created Equal Film Series is presented by Bon Secours.
-Learn more about the Created Equal film series.
+The 2018 Created Equal Film Series is presented by Bon Secours.

 Teas at Virginia House